lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To launch an address book of saved contacts :menuselection:`IMAP --> Address Book`.
 To add a new message to contacts press the :guilabel:`Add` button.
 Once on the new contact doulbe click on the fields which are all optional.
 If you press the X button and have changes you will bring up a dialog to save the changes.

+To change your view of trojita to view only one message at a time or the view of your inbox :menuselection:`View --> Layout --> One At Time` which is quite useful on small screens.
+To view you message in a three column format with your folders to the list of message in each folder in the center and then the message itself on the right :menuselection:`View --> Layout --> Wide`.

 How to launch
 --------------
 To launch trojita from the menu :menuselection:`Internet --> trojita` with the icon that looks like an envolope or run